KIT-CMS/Nostradamass/README.md

 # Nostradamass
-## No-full sim DNN training derived approximation of mass
+## Neutrino kinematics estimation by regression with artificial intelligence to reconstruct the di-tau mass

 Nostradamass is a full di-tau system reconstruction.
-It uses events generated with the Pythia 8 event generator as labled data for a deep neural network.
+It uses events generated with the Pythia 8 event generator as labled data for the training of a deep neural network.
 It does not use any reconstruction-based quantities and is therefore not dependent on any experiment.

 ## Getting Started